TechnicJelle/CMGT_GraduationReport/report.typ

 === Potential Solution: Partial Abstractions

-These are libraries that only abstract _parts_ of the Vulkan API, while still allowing direct access to the raw Vulkan API in other places.
+These are libraries that only abstract _parts_ of the @vulkan @api, while still allowing direct access to the raw @vulkan @api in other places.
 Most abstractions abstract the entire thing, and don't allow you to access the internals.
-Like the raw Vulkan API.
+Like the raw @vulkan @api.

 You can use multiple of these together, for their different purposes.